The Ride of a Lifetime: Chapter 2

 Along the way, the narrator will point out plenty of formations that resemble various animals, objects, and in a highly Catholic country, religious figures.
 Of course, there are plenty of stalactites and stalagmites as well.
 The scale of this water cave really is just massive.
 It’s no wonder it’s been named one of the world’s “New 7 Wonders of Nature”.

 I don’t recommend using your camera flash here, so it helps if you have a very fast, low-light lens.
 Mine has an f1.8 aperture, so it worked pretty well to capture the enchanting scenes along the way.
 A piece of advice, though: Water drops fall from the cave ceiling every now and then, so be mindful of that.
 I had one hand covering my camera for a good portion of the tour, just in case.

 Now that I think about it, a very good camera for this tour would be the Olympus TG-4, which I have previously reviewed.
 It has a fast f2.0 lens, and is completely waterproof!
-This is also a perfect underwater camera for snorkeling and diving in the Philippines.
+It takes great pictures, and is also a perfect underwater camera for snorkeling and diving in the Philippines.

 After our tour, the American group decided to do the jungle hike on the way back (instead of returning in the boat).
 That is another option, just so you know.
 I caught up with them later on the beach in Sabang, and they said they quite enjoyed it.

 (Continued below...but I'd be honored if you follow along with me on FB)